sezaru/syntaxnet-api/README.rst

 Dockerized SyntaxNet POS Tagger API
 ===================================
-**NOTE**: this is a fork from `https://github.com/danielperezr88/syntaxnet-api` which I've adapted to use the docker version with only Chinese, English, French, German, Italian, Portuguese and Spanish.
+**NOTE**: this is a fork from `https://github.com/danielperezr88/syntaxnet-api` which I've adapted to use the docker version with only Portuguese.
 The reason is to save memory and space.
 This repository heavily relies on the previous work done by `https://github.com/davidsbatista/syntaxnet-api`.

 A small HTTP API for SyntaxNet POS Tagger under Apache 2 Licence.
 Based on version available `here<http://syntaxnet.askplatyp.us>`.